Skip to Content

 Creamy Potato Soup

-Bacon, garlic, leeks and plenty of cheese add huge flavor to this classic, creamy potato soup recipe.
+Bacon, garlic, and plenty of cheese add their cozy flavors to this unbelievably easy creamy potato soup recipe.

-creamy potato soup with leeks, bacon , green onions and white cheddar cheese
+creamy potato soup made with bacon, leeks and cream topped with extra bacon green onions and white cheddar cheese

-Ultra creamy and extremely savory, this bacon-loaded, cheesy potato soup recipe is what we turn to when we need to be warmed up on a cellular level.
-Old-fashioned potato soup is rib-sticking comfort food at its very simplest and very best, and our recipe doesn’t mess with anything that you love about this gloriously filling, seriously hearty soup.
-All we’ve done is punch up some of the flavors that are already classic—salty bacon, rich heavy cream, and sharp white cheddar stirred in at the end ensure that this cream of potato soup is anything but bland.
-Come in from the cold and dive into a big bowl of thick, creamy potato soup.
+So creamy and so hearty, this cheesy, easy potato soup recipe is what we turn to when we need to be warmed up on a cellular level.
+Old-fashioned potato soup is comfort food at its very BEST.
+Our classic potato soup recipe punches up some of the classic flavors that we all crave; salty bacon, heavy cream, and sharp cheddar stirred in at the end ensure that this creamy potato soup is anything but bland.
+Come in from the cold and warm up from the inside out with a big bowl of thick, creamy potato soup.
+For more easy, creamy soup ideas, check out our Cream of Mushroom Soup, Cream of Broccoli, Cream of Cauliflower, our silky Garlic Soup or classic Broccoli Cheddar Soup.

 ingredients laid out for creamy potato soup with leeks, bacon, chicken stock, butter, flour, cheddar cheese, garlic, salt

-In place of regular yellow onions, leeks make for a sweet, earthy base for our potato soup recipe.
-We love how delicate they are, and how they let the creamy, starchy flavor of potatoes shine—after all, this soup is nothing if not all about how much we all love potatoes, right?
-In addition to salt and pepper, here are all of the ingredients you’ll need to make our potato soup recipe:
+• Leeks: In place of regular yellow onions, leeks make for a sweet, earthy base for our potato soup recipe.
+We love how delicate they are, and how they let the creamy, starchy flavor of potatoes shine.
+Creamy potato soup with leeks was Julia Child’s favorite soup, supposedly, so we’ll just say we’re following her lead.

-• Sharp white cheddar cheese.
+• Sharp cheddar cheese.
 The sharper the better!
 You only need a little, so if you can spring for something really sharp and salty, your potato soup will be that much more delicious.
+We choose white cheddar cheese so that the soup is lovely and white, but if you’ve got yellow sharp cheddar, it’ll work fine.

 bacon pieces cooking in a soup pot